Web Scraping with Perl

 <!--The rest of it goes here--->

-The content type, alternatively referred to as MIME type , is the response data format—which is HTML in this example.
+The content type, alternatively referred to as MIME type, is the response data format — in our example, an HTML document.

-Cookies are short strings that contain data sent from server to client in the Set-Cookie header.
+In this example, the cache-control header is a set of directives for how things should be cached.
+In our response above, the directive indicates the HTML can be cached for a maximum of three minutes (180 seconds).
+Cookies are short key-value pairs that contain data sent from server to client in the set-cookie header.
 The server header, like the user-agent, identifies the server.
-If you want to know more about the portions of metadata in this response that are not discussed in detail here, you can visit MDN .
+If you want to know more about the portions of metadata in this response that are not discussed in detail here, you can visit MDN.

 Web Scraping with Perl